titardrew/hand-detection/README.md

 However, I had some unimplemented ideas.
 For example, I'd like to make the model faster using something less heavy than Faster-RCNN, or adding some extra logic to perform detection less often.
 I also had problems with Windows "deployment", and although I solved them using docker, I'd like to add native support for the programm.
+I also would like to provide nvidia-docker to run model inside the docker using GPU.
 God Save The Windows.